Joseph P. McDonald

 McDonald is the author or co-author of nine books about teaching and schooling.
 The latest is American School Reform: What Works, What Fails, and Why (University of Chicago Press, 2014), winner of the 2015 PROSE Award in Education Practice from the Association of American Publishing.
 It examines twenty years of school reform in New York, Chicago, Philadelphia, and the Bay Area.
 Other books include The Power of Protocols (Teachers College Press, third edition, 2013), Going Online with Protocols: New Tools for Teaching and Learning (Teachers College Press, 2012), and Going to Scale with New School Designs: Reinventing High School (Teachers College Press, 2009).

-McDonald is the co-founder of the NYU Partnership Schools program, a collaboration in teacher education among NYU and 23 schools located mostly in poverty-impacted neighborhoods of Manhattan, the Bronx, and Brooklyn, and he sits on the board of the Great Oaks Charter School on the Lower East Side.
+McDonald is the co-founder of the NYU Partnership Schools program, a collaboration in teacher education among NYU and 24 schools located mostly in poverty-impacted neighborhoods of Manhattan, the Bronx, and Brooklyn.
+The Partnership's latest initiative involves the support of community schools in the Lower East Side and the South Bronx.
+McDonald also sits on the board of the Great Oaks Charter School on the Lower East Side.

 For many years, McDonald was a high school English teacher as well as a high school principal.
 He holds a Doctorate in Education and a Master of Arts in Teaching degree from Harvard University, as well as a Bachelor of Arts degree in English from the University of Scranton.
 Before coming to NYU, he taught at Brown University where he led the teacher education program in English and served as the first Director of Research at the Annenberg Institute for School Reform, as well as Senior Researcher for the Coalition of Essential Schools.
 McDonald has been at NYU/Steinhardt since 1998, and has served as Associate Dean for Academic Affairs and also as Associate Dean for Community and Global Initiatives.